-Wairoa is also renowned for the Mahia Space Station - since 2017 you can view rocket launches from our marae!
+Wairoa is also renowned for the Rocket Lab space station at nearby Mahia - since 2017 you can view rocket launches from our marae!

 Master-carved Kahungunu Marae is a traditional Māori meeting house and is famed for featuring in BROKEN BARRIER directed by John O'Shea in the 1950s, with people from Nuhaka and Mahia acting and performing in the film.

 We pride ourselves on a laid-back and relaxed energy, a spiritual nourishment both on screen and off.
 We have a reputation for rich and sincere narratives presented in a gentle and healing marae space.
 We give voice to the radical, on screen presence to the activist, our audiences feel and resonate with the film makers message.